joergenwold/abra-waterguard-linkbox-ha/README.md

 ## Features

 -   **Local Polling**: Communicates directly with your Waterguard Linkbox+ hub on your local network.
 No cloud connection is required.
  -   **Real-time Monitoring**: Monitors the status of the main valve, sensor tape, and wireless sensors.
-Alerts are debounced to avoid false positives.
 -   **Valve Control**: Open and close the main water valve from Home Assistant.
 -   **Alarm Notifications**: Receive notifications for water leaks, valve disconnections, and low battery on wireless sensors.
+Alerts use a configurable debounce to avoid false positives.
--   **Diagnostic Tools**: Includes a service to run diagnostics on your Waterguard system, including wireless connectivity tests.
+-   **Diagnostic Tools**: Includes a Hub Info diagnostic entity and a run_diagnostics service (with optional wireless connectivity tests).

 ## Integration State